men1164/CPE111-project/README.txt

 QUESTION & ISSUE:
 - How to do the particular searching songs by title using tree traversal?
 (Or you recommend to search directly from text file?)
-- (ISSUE) When user type the correct whole song's name, the traversal found only one song, 'Crying Over You'.
+- (ISSUE) When user type the correct whole song's name in search songs by title, the traversal found only one song, 'Crying Over You'.
 The other songs not found, don't know why.
 How can I fix this?
 - (ISSUE) Can't free the tree when user finished modify mood for make the mood analysis again, got a core dumped.
 Don't know how to fix.
 When analysis again, song list wil be duplicate.
 - (ISSUE) Don't know how to do with the songs that no moods (some songs in sample data can't analyse mood because found keywords of each mood less than 5 words)